mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 to use pacemaker only for a certain set of "core" services and all the Active/Passive services comes from a careful balance between complexity of the architecture and its management and being able to recover resources in a known broken state.
+There is a main assumption here about native openstack services:
+They *must* be able to start with the broker and the database down and keep retrying.

 The reason for using only pacemaker for the core services and not, for example keepalived for the Virtual IPs, is to keep the stack simple and not introduce multiple distributed resource managers.

-The reason for keeping haproxy under pacemaker's management is that we can guarantee that a VIP will always run where haproxy is running.
+The reason for keeping haproxy under pacemaker's management is that we can guarantee that a VIP will always run where haproxy is running, should an haproxy service start failing.

 Security Impact